Pandora and the Flying Dutchman (1951) - full transcript

 he was not like other men.

-Even now my reason
+Even now, my reason rebels at what it

-is required to believe of him.
+is required to believe in him.

-If I could fit the events
+If I could fit the events together,

-together incident by incident...
+incident by incident...

-I've spent my life
+I've spent my life piecing together

 the fragments of old